-Using a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you can expect, it won’t work well or at all if you see an error code appear.
-The exact error code provides useful information about the source of the problem, something a professional technician can use to offer solutions that much faster.
+Installing a Nest thermostat is one of the easiest ways to perfect the everyday schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you can expect, it won’t work properly or at all if you see an error code appear.
+The specific error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.

-Here are seven of the most likely error codes you could find on your Nest thermostat.
-We’ll explain the basics of each error code along with how you might address it and the projected cost to do so.
-Remember that while the costs will ultimately depend on the exact Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components needed to complete repairs.
+Listed below are seven of the most likely error codes you might encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you can address it and the projected cost to do so.
+Keep in mind that while the investment will ultimately be dependent on the precise Nest model, you can expect to pay around $75-$200 for repairs.
+This should include travel and labor costs along with any specific components needed to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the problem is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your home's electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have happened further along in your home’s electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A certified technician will check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and gradually inspect each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
-When they locate the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and progressively look at each wire, making sure they are fully attached into the connector with the proper amount of bare copper.
+When they locate the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-In the event the breakers are on, you can search a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+Assuming the breakers are on, you can search a couple of other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-In the event it reveals error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it's maybe best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+If it reveals error code 195, you can continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

 Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-The technician needs to cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+The technician will cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+Even though this error code isn’t critical, it can still keep you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off straightaway.
-You can then get in touch with a professional technician with the proper experience identifying and resolving electrical malfunctions.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is transported inside the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience identifying and fixing electrical malfunctions.

 e73 – Critical